hectorMiranda/the-doge-times/doge_arcade/README.md

 - **Z**: increase character size
 - **X**: reduce character size

+The game has also been tested using a PS4 wireless controller.

 ## doge_data_hub API

 The game leverages the doge_data_hub API to get dogecoin related data.